sturrent/k8s-check-deprecated-apis/README.md

 # k8s-check-depricated-apis
-Script to generate a yaml file for each object in a namespace and then use confest binary to test against deprek8.rego policies
+Script to generate a yaml file for each object in a namespace and then use confest utility to test against deprek8.rego policies

-###Usage
+## Usage
 ```
 # Create a dir for your cluster
 mkdir cluster_a1